AminaOti/Jump-start-Node.js-project-with-a-CI/README.md

 - Unit tests

 The following will be run on a pull-request:
+- Travis job that will run the following stages:
    - Sonar Cloud (tool to detect bugs & vulnerabilities )
    - Snyk security scanning
    - IBM detect secrets
    - Unit tests

 ## Get started